 Policy to be adopted (Central/State) in respect of the project affected persons including home or land oustees and landless labour.
-Hence, any planning with respect to Rehabilitation & Resettlement is not applicable.
+There is no structure or habitation in the core zone mining lease area, hence, any planning with respect to Rehabilitation & Resettlement is not applicable.